-Across the country, VA call centers are experiencing higher than average numbers of calls from veterans and retirees with questions about COVID-19.
+Across the country, VA call centers are experiencing higher than average numbers of calls from veterans and retirees with questions about Covid-19.
 The VA has a rigorous plan in place to care for retirees and veterans.
-As of writing, the VA has administered over 28,000 tests and is taking aggressive measures to deep-clean facilities to prevent the spread of the disease.
+As of writing, the VA has administered more than 28,000 tests and is taking aggressive measures to deep-clean facilities to prevent the spread of the disease.

 The Emergency Management Coordination Cell at the VA has been activated.
 Currently, clinical screenings at all VA facilities are underway.
 Testing is based on several factors, including pre-existing conditions, severity of symptoms, and the possibility of exposure to someone who has tested positive.
 There is no charge for testing.